 How It Works

 After you apply and sign your contract, you’ll receive a “Letter of Intent,” also known as an “Approval Terms Disclosure.”
-These documents will provide clarity about all the terms and fees associated with this service.
+These documents will clarify all the terms and fees associated with this service.
 See a simplified version of the process below:

 - Invoice the clients